 Why Heart-Healthy Choices Are Extra Important for Women With Migraines

-The new study involved 917 women, 224 of whom reported a history of migraines.
+The study involved 917 women, 224 of whom reported a history of migraines.
 Over a six-year period, those in the migraine group had an 83 percent higher risk of experiencing a cardiovascular event (such as heart attack or stroke), compared to their migraine-free peers.

 Most of that increased risk was due to stroke: Women who got migraines were 2.3 times more likely to have had a stroke during the study than those who didn’t.

 Women are up to four times more likely to get migraine headaches than men, and studies suggest that monthly drops in estrogen levels, before a woman gets her period, may be one contributing factor.